Semiparametric discrete data regression with Monte Carlo inference and prediction: Introduction

+We emphasize that \eqref{tr}--\eqref{mod} is \emph{not} equivalent to the common practice of transforming count data (e.g., logarithmically) prior to modeling, which fails to produce a valid discrete data-generating process, nor is it the same as rounding the predictions from a continuous data model, which introduces an incongruity between the inferential model and the prediction model.
+Instead, \eqref{tr}--\eqref{mod} simultaneously (i) provides a coherent discrete data-generating process, (ii) incorporates a transformation for greater representational ability, and (iii) builds upon interpretable regression models.

-It is useful to decouple the rounding operator $h$, which defines the support of $y$, and the transformation $g$, which is a smooth monotone function.
-First, consider the rounding operator $h$, which is defined via a partition $\{\mathcal{A}_j\}$ of $\mathbb{Z}$ such that $y_i = j$ whenever $z_i \in g(\mathcal{A}_j)$.
+It is useful to decouple the (known) rounding operator $h$, which defines the support of $y$, and the (typically unknown) transformation $g$, which is a smooth and monotone increasing function (see Figure~\ref{fig:scheme}).
+First, $h$ is defined via a partition $\{\mathcal{A}_j\}$ of $\mathbb{Z}$ such that $y = j$ whenever $z \in g(\mathcal{A}_j)$.
+Specifically, we use intervals of the form $\mathcal{A}_j = [a_j, a_{j+1})$, which implies that